isomerpages/moe-zhonghuasec/_departments/Student Development/Student Leadership.md

 ### **Student Leadership**

 #### **Student Leadership Boards @ ZHSS**
-The Student Leadership Committee is led by Ms Tan Chye I (HOD Student Leadership)  and advised by Mrs Lim-Neo Lay Pin (VP Student Development).
+The Student Leadership Committee is led by Ms Tan Chye I (HOD Student Leadership) and advised by VP Student Development.

 The Student Leadership Committee is supported by the following student leadership boards: